We are a Leeds based charity supporting children, young people and adults.

 Trustee – Treasurer

-Martin has over 30 years experience in various Financial Accounting roles working for the Government and Private sector and is currently employed as Financial Business Partner for NHS Digital.
-He is an ACCA affiliate and currently involved as an SME in the GP IT Futures Programme.
+Martin has over 30 years of experience in various Financial Accounting roles working for the Government and Private sector and is currently employed as a Financial Business Partner for NHS Digital.
+He is an ACCA affiliate and is currently involved as an SME in the GP IT Futures Programme.

 In 2007 Martin co-founded a Yorkshire based EdTech business, which developed over 270 digital learning products and now exports its mobile study software to over 26,000 students in over 133 countries.

 Martin is also a business mentor for Virgin StartUp and a Positive Impact Partner, working with many local start-up businesses and community groups in the Leeds region.